How to write a killer lead magnet

 Nailing your lead magnet

-So, here are my top tips for creating a lead magnet that helps to get you in front of your customers.
+So, here are my top tips for creating a lead magnet that will help you get in front of your customers.

 Some of these tips are content-related and others are more practical tasks.